 That’s when I learned about NC Quick Pass, which is a transponder compatible with both the E-ZPass and SunPass detection systems.
 Regardless of your state/province of residence, you can purchase the NC Quick Pass universal transponder online for $20.
 It installs with a couple of adhesive strips on your windshield near your rear view mirror.
 The registration process is simple and just requires a credit card to set up a pre-paid account that is automatically replenished as you are assessed tolls.
 No monthly fees are required.

 That's it!
-In at least seventeen states, no more waiting in lines to pay at tollbooths, no more debate with the attendant, no more fumbling for the right change.
+In at least eighteen states, no more waiting in lines to pay at tollbooths, no more debate with the attendant, no more fumbling for the right change.
 I’m not usually so excited to pay a tax, but I do wish I had done this much sooner.